ecli666/tsoh/README.md

 # License

-- This project is under license from MIT
+- This project is under license from MIT.